TheBlueTemplar/PoV_Closed_Beta/README.md

 ### Installation:

-Download the zip and extract into your bb data folder
+Download the zip and place into your bb data folder (Do not extract)

 Recommended Modlist:
 * MSU